 Is Tesla financing worth it?

-The best way to answer this question is to compare a Tesla financing offer with other car loan offers you attain from lenders.
+One of the best ways to answer this question is to compare a Tesla financing offer with other car loan offers you attain from lenders.
 If the Tesla loan offer is competitive and beats your preapproval rates, go for it.
 If it doesn’t beat your other car loan offer, then go with that one.